mheidinger/PReek/README.md

 # PReek

-PReek bring a quick peek into relevant GitHub Pull Requests directly into your MacOS MenuBar!
+PReek brings a quick peek into relevant GitHub Pull Requests directly into your MacOS MenuBar!

 *Project is very much in progress, use with caution!*